A Guide Physical Therapy for Sciatica (Lumbar Radiculopathy)

 - Postural changes due to pain avoidance

-- Increased pain with sneezing, couching, or reaching
+- Increased pain with sneezing, coughing, or reaching

 - Changes in bowel or bladder control, such as loss of control, urine retention, or numbness in the saddle region (Seek medical attention immediately if these symptoms onset suddenly!)

-All of these symptoms will occur in a relatively predictable manner along the pathway of affected nerve roots, most often between L4/L5 and L5/S1.
+These symptoms will occur relatively predictable along the pathway of affected nerve roots, most often between L4/L5 and L5/S1.